vinegarhq/vinegarhq.github.io/src/Sober/Installation/index.md

 Once the APK is downloaded, select the APK from the file picker and Roblox should now be installed onto Sober.

-> If you downloaded an APK that contains the base and the x86-64 split, make sure that **both** of the APKs are selected, otherwise it will not be able to install.
+> If you downloaded an APK that contains the base and the x86-64 split individually, make sure that **both** of the APKs are selected, otherwise it will not be able to install.

 ## Post-Install